Active Violence Situations – Understanding Prevention

 Let’s Recap What Can Be Done and What is Needed to Prevent an Active Violence Situation

 All too often I am approached by organizations and communities who want a quick fix to the threat of violence and who do not understand that prevention is not and cannot be an inert process.
-For prevention to be successful it will require a strong commitment by all those involved and those who seek to be protected from violence to create a safe environment around them, while assisting those in need and who are unable to cope.
-This is established by adoption of programs that outline the policies/regulations and procedures to support violence prevention efforts, establishment of observation awareness, trained aggression observers and aggression management teams, and education to the public so the importance of these methods are accepted and practiced by everyone.
+For prevention to be successful, it will require a strong commitment by all those involved and those who seek to be protected from violence to create a safe environment around them, while assisting those in need and who are unable to cope.
+This is established by the adoption of programs that outline the policies/regulations and procedures to support violence prevention efforts, the establishment of observation awareness, trained aggression observers and aggression management teams, and education to the public, so the importance of these methods are accepted and practiced by everyone.